isomerpages/moe-westwoodsec/_grow/Visual & Performing Arts/Choir.md

 <p>Nov/Dec</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>To prepare all the members well for our first SYF in April, this holiday
+<p>To prepare all the members well for our second SYF in April 2025, this
-camp aims to hone every member’s singing and dancing skills through focused rehearsals.
+holiday camp aims to hone every member’s singing and dancing skills through focused rehearsals.
 <br>
 </p>
 </td>